 A few different companies offer ATV riding tours in Puerto Vallarta.
 We went with Canopy River, which conveniently picks up visitors in downtown PV and gives them a ride up to the mountains and back.

-We were issued our own vehicles and given helmets and some basic instructions.
-Driving an ATV is not a hard skill to pick up, so there wasn’t much that needed to be explained, aside from how to brake and change gears.
+I had never driven an ATV, but it’s not a hard skill to pick up.
+So there wasn’t much that needed to be explained, aside from how to brake and change gears.

 From there, our group hit the road.
 It was a dirt road that wound up through the mountains, past several small communities and rural dwellings.